cloudfakers/rhymestore/README.md

 Currently, there is only support for the Spanish language.
-Support for rhymes in other languages can be added by implementing the `com.rhymestore.lang.WordParser` interface and adding a unit test class that extends the base class:
+Support for rhymes in other languages can be added by implementing the `com.rhymestore.lang.WordParser` interface and adding a unit test class that extends the base class: `com.rhymestore.lang.AbstractWordParserTest`.
-`com.rhymestore.lang.AbstractWordParserTest`.
+The WordParser implementation to use can be configured in the `rhymestore.properties` file.

 Any contribution to the project is welcome.
 Feel free to check it out from the [Project site](https://github.com/nacx/rhymestore) and play with it.